Brawny (barony): Geography

 Brawny has an area of 12069.4 acre.

 The barony contains a small part of the southern end of the second largest lake on the River Shannon, Lough Ree.
 It also includes part of the eastern half of the Shannon as far as Long Island to the south.
 The River Shannon is the longest river in Ireland at 360.5 km.

 Several significant roads pass through the barony.
 The M6, a motorway forming part of the N6 Dublin to Galway national primary road, the N55 national secondary road connecting Athlone to Cavan and the N62 connecting the M6 to the M8.

 A railway line carrying several of the national rail company Iarnród Éireann's intercity services also passes through the barony.

 Civil parish

 The barony is unusual in Ireland in having a single civil parish - St Mary's - that comprises the entire barony.
-It should not to be confused with an Ecclesiastical parish of the same name.
+It should not be confused with an Ecclesiastical parish of the same name.